Subgraph Gaussian Embedding Contrast for Self-Supervised Graph Representation Learning: Subgraph Gaussian Embedding Contrast ( )

 The following theorem illustrates the effect of adding the term $\text{KL}(\cdot)$ to the overall loss function $\mathcal{L}$ in (\ref{eq:overall_loss}) with the input $x$ and latent variable $z$. \begin{theorem} By increasing the number of subgraphs (and consequently their associate node feature matrices), minimizing InfoNCE loss $\mathcal{L}_{W}(\cdot)$ in (\ref{eq:InfoNCE_loss}) and also the KL divergence in (\ref{eq:overall_loss}), the \method~model implicitly minimizes:

-\end{theorem} \begin{proof} Firstly, the following theorem from \cite{oord2019representationlearningcontrastivepredictive} outlines the relationship between minimizing the InfoNCE loss and maximizing mutual information between the input $x$ and latent variable $z$, \ie $I(x,z)$. \begin{proposition}[From \cite{oord2019representationlearningcontrastivepredictive}] With increasing the number of input data $N$, the equivalence of maximizing the mutual information between the input $x$ and latent variable $z$ and minimizing $\mathcal{L}_{\text{InfoNCE}(N)}(x,z)$ becomes tighter as:
+\end{theorem} \begin{proof} Firstly, the following theorem from \cite{oord2019representationlearningcontrastivepredictive} outlines the relationship between minimizing the InfoNCE loss and maximizing mutual information between the input $x$ and latent variable $z$, \ie $I(x,z)$. \begin{proposition}[From \cite{oord2019representationlearningcontrastivepredictive}] The equivalence of maximizing the mutual information between the input $x$ and latent variable $z$ and minimizing $\mathcal{L}_{\text{InfoNCE}(N)}(x,z)$ becomes tighter by increasing the number of input data $N$ as:

 \end{proposition}

 Next, by minimizing $\text{KL}\left(q_{\phi}(z| x)||p(z)\right)$ leading to $q_{\phi}(z|x)\approx p(z)$, one can write: